bilkusg/BabyPlanetarium/README.md

 Distributed under the MIT license.

 ## Understanding the code
-One of the main purposes of writing this application was to become familiar with a-frame at a more than superficial level.
+One of the main purposes of writing this application was to become familiar with babylon at a more than superficial level.
 As a result, I have documented the code rather more assiduously than I might have otherwise done, in the hope that this makes it easy for others ( or myself in future ) to learn from it.

+The code is written in typescript so if you change anything you need to run tsc to update the distributed version.

 If you want to dive in, you should know the following
 - index.html just creates a form to set up various useful initial parameters before launching the main application